 Naya, Campustown.
 Our reviewer declares that Naya — despite its campus location — is a great place for a date night.
 The lighting is romantically dim, the so that a massive mirrored wall with sparkling alcohol bottles was the centerpiece.

 The Wheelhouse, St. Joseph.
 This hidden gem in St. Joseph presents some of the most unique dishes in the area.
 We’ve always been impressed with the food, and the ability to get out of town makes this feel like a bit of a “getaway” – yet it’s only 15 minutes out of town.
 The drink menu is equally interesting and ingenious.
 This is a place where you want to savor your food – perfect for date night.
 (And if your idea of date night is a bike ride, this place is right off the Kickapoo Rail Trail, and don’t worry – you won’t feel out of place there arriving in your bike attire).

 Sun Singer, Champaign.
 The dining room expansion makes this wine store restaurant feel transformed from its cafe origins The dinner menu adds a grownup flair with steaks, fish and other dishes (four different kinds of paella!), plus you can still get everything from the lunch menu.
 This is a fantastic option if you just want drinks and appetizers.
 A great place to dine al fresco, when the weather warrants it.

 When you’re willing to drive a little farther …

 Beef House, Covington, Ind.
-The Beef House is certainly kid-friendly and go as a family once in awhile for special occasions.
+The Beef House is certainly kid-friendly and we go as a family once in awhile for special occasions.
 But this was one of our favorite stops pre-children, and that’s how I think of it.
 And not many kids can sit for a three-course meal when you do soup, the fantastic salad bar, and the main course.
 And did I mention the rolls?
 BEEF HOUSE ROLLS!
-For a nice evening, the 45-minute drive from C-U seems like a vacation.
+A 45-minute drive from C-U.